tatarianBarbarian/magni-image-inplace/README.md

 2. Module flow

-Provided by default `init` methid accepts JS-object as an argument and has field: `tagname`, `media` which allow to configure component.
+Exported by default `init` method accepts JS-object as an argument and has field: `tagname`, `media` which allow to configure component.

 ```js
 import init from 'magni-image-inplace';